g-leech/argmin-gravitas/_posts/2017-12-01-why-no-philosopher.markdown

 <ul>
 <!--  -->
 	<li>
-		<b>philosopher as intellectual janitor: tidying concepts</b><br>
+		<h3>the philosopher as intellectual janitor</h3>
 	The standard rejoinder to the account of philosophy implied above is that philosophy is not about <i>adding</i> to a body of knowledge, but instead clarifying the concepts used in other bodies of knowledge. (<a href="{{midg}}">Mental plumbing</a>).
-This is how naturalist philosophers (must?) think of their role, e.g. WVO Quine:
+This is how naturalist philosophers think of their role, e.g. WVO Quine:
 	<br><br>
 <!--  -->
 	 <blockquote>